Here’s why this is important: Your website is an invaluable tool to getting you found by the right audience.

 Oh man, the amount of people I see that don’t include a photo of themselves on their About Me page always staggers me.

-It doesn’t have to be a polished professional headshot if you don’t have one - although I’d recommend getting some if you’re serious about representing yourself online (my lovely photographer was Donna Ford who I’d highly recommend).
+It doesn’t have to be a polished professional headshot if you don’t have one – although I’d recommend getting some if you’re serious about representing yourself online (my lovely photographers have been Eva Blake and Donna Ford who I’d highly recommend).

 If you’re trying to set up a business and you don’t want to put a photo of you on your About Me page then you’ve got visibility issues.
 Really dig deep into what’s holding you back.
 Remember people buy from people and they want to see you to connect with you.